 Get it from Ubuntu’s Minimal ISO page.

-- Humongous repositories (“core” enabled by default, when you enable the “extra” and “community” repos, the package choice is massive)!
+- Lots of bleeding-edge packages available from the repositories (“core” enabled by default, when you enable the “extra” and “community” repos, the package choice is massive)

 - Is a “rolling-release” distro; no need to upgrade to new releases every year.
 You can install Arch and keep it up-to-date forever.